• Dr. L. Sasha Gora

 Research Assistant

-Before joining the master’s program in Environmental Ethics at the University of Augsburg, Annika Feldmeier earned a degree in Peace and Conflict Studies from Malmö University, where she focused on Indigenous environmental movements.
+Before joining the master’s program in Environmental Ethics at the University of Augsburg, Annika Feldmeier earned a degree in Peace and Conflict Studies from Malmö University, where she focused on Indigenous environmental movements and decolonialization.
 Eventually, she dedicated herself to learning about ancient Indigenous food systems and the ethics that guide them.
 Disenchanted with Bavarian food, she took a “look behind her plate” and found her happy ending in the universe of spices.